by James R. Cope

 Reputation and Consistency

-Men with the loftiest thoughts, deepest emotions and noblest deeds -- men of jeweled character -- sometimes have their motives questioned, their deeds maligned, and their reputation ruined when conscience demands they state their convictions on issues over which there is a divergence of understanding or teaching.
+Men with the loftiest thoughts, deepest emotions, and noblest deeds -- men of jeweled character -- sometimes have their motives questioned, their deeds maligned, and their reputations ruined when conscience demands they state their convictions on issues over which there is a divergence of understanding or teaching.
 Friendship is often broken and he who was once an ardent supporter becomes a bitter antagonist because of a revised view or a changed position.
-This loss of reputation may be because former friends cannot conscientiously accept the newly espoused position or it may be that they will not accept it because of the embarassing situation in which they are left.
-There may be room for the former; there is nothing but stubborness and sin in the latter.
+This loss of reputation may be because former friends cannot conscientiously accept the newly espoused position or it may be that they will not accept it because of the embarrassing situation in which they are left.
+There may be room for the former; there is nothing but stubbornness and sin in the latter.

 Character and Condemnation

 It comes with poor grace and poorer taste for any man to hold back his influence when vital issues are being discussed and to sit on the sidelines and hurl stones at those engaged in battle.
-It is even more a mark of cowardice and true littleness for such an one to snipe at those who are carrying the fight which he should be carrying.
+It is, even more, a mark of cowardice and true littleness for such a one to snipe at those who are carrying the fight which he should be carrying.
 More especially is the latter true if the consideration is born of policy rather than principle.
-Snipers and personal reputation assasins are twin brothers born of the same mother whose family name is usually "Envy".
+Snipers and personal reputation assassins are twin brothers born of the same mother whose family name is usually "Envy".
 Neither is commendable.
 Both are sons of the devil.
 Honorable men will not stoop to such tactics.

 Principle or Policy